-FDA approves first skin patch to combat migrainesJanuary 21st, 2013 in Diseases, Conditions, Syndromes /
+FDA approves first skin patch to combat migrainesJanuary 21, 2013 by Amanda Gardner, Healthday Reporter in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay News) —A skin patch for the treatment of migraines, and the intense waves of nausea that often accompany these debilitating headaches, has been approved by the U.S. Food and Drug Administration.

 Called Zecuity, the patch contains sumatriptan, one of the most widely prescribed medications for migraines.